Valley of Roses: The Essential Travel Guide to Kalaat M'Gouna

 Shop for rose products

 Even outside of the rose harvest season, you’ll find a dizzying array of rose products in the stores that line the main street of Kalaat M’Gouna (some with distilleries onsite).
-After the rose petals are carefully hand-picked, they are swiftly transported to nearby factories where the real magic begins.
-Here, the fragrant petals undergo a distillation process that separates the precious rose oil from the plant material.
+After the rose petals are hand-picked, they are swiftly transported to nearby factories where the real magic begins.
+Here, the petals undergo a distillation process that separates the precious rose oil from the plant material.

-Often referred to as "liquid gold," rose oil is a highly sought-after essence that gives beauty products their intoxicating scent and purported skin-nourishing, mood-boosting and even migraine-relieving benefits.
+Often referred to as "liquid gold," rose oil is a highly sought-after essence that gives many beauty products their intoxicating scent and purported skin-nourishing, mood-boosting and even migraine-relieving benefits.
 It takes four metric tons of rose petals to produce just a litre of rose oil, and, as such, it comes with a high price tag!
-In the stores of Kalaat M’Gouna, you’ll find everything from rose-infused creams and serums to rose water and pure rose essential oil

 Drive the spectacular Dades Gorge

-Kalaat M’Gouna is just a short drive from the Dades Gorge, a spectacular valley that is best explored along the scenic Route des Gorges du Dades.
+Kalaat M’Gouna is just a short drive from Dades Gorge, a spectacular valley that is best explored along the scenic Route des Gorges du Dades.
 The orchards that line the riverbanks provide a striking contrast to the pink-hued sandstone cliffs that rise up on either side, creating a truly enchanting setting.
-Not to miss are the unique "Monkey Fingers" rock formations near the village of Tamlalt, which take on an especially magical quality with the warm, golden light of the setting sun

-Another highlight of driving the Route des Gorges du Dades is the series of thrilling switchbacks that offer jaw-dropping views of the dramatic landscape below.
-As you navigate the tight, hairpin turns, be sure to pull over at the designated viewpoints to fully soak in the scenery, all the way to the snow-capped peaks of the Atlas Mountains.
-The most famous of these lookout spots is at the Hotel Restaurant Timzzillite, perched precariously at the very top of the gorge.
+Another highlight of driving the Route des Gorges du Dades is its series of thrilling switchbacks, which offer jaw-dropping views of the dramatic landscape below.
+As you navigate the tight, hairpin turns, be sure to pull over at the designated viewpoints to take in the views - it can be dangerous trying to do so when behind the wheel.

-As the drive continues northward, the route eventually leads to M'Semrir, the jumping-off point for excursions into Todra Gorge and the rugged Atlas Mountains beyond.
+As the drive continues northward, the route eventually leads to M'Semrir, the jumping-off point for excursions into Todra Gorge.
 The 40-kilometre drive to Todra is an epic off-road adventure in itself, but one that should only be attempted by experienced drivers with high-clearance, four-wheel-drive vehicles.
-Before setting out, be sure to check on the current conditions of the route, as flash flooding can rapidly deteriorate the road and make the journey treacherous.

 To learn more about things to see and do in the Dades Gorge, check out my Ultimate Travel Guide to Todra Gorge + Dades Gorge + Skoura.